timbk/i2s_32bit_rp2040/README.md

 # i2s_32bit_rp2040
 An up to 32bit I2S library for the RP2040 using PIO

+## Context

+The library in [pico-extras I2S library](https://github.com/raspberrypi/pico-extras/tree/master/src/rp2_common/pico_audio_i2s) was not sufficient for me as it did not include the following features:

+* Flexible sample sizes >16 bit
+* I2S receiver
+* Generating an MCLK signal
+* More control for real time applications

+I also did not like the quite complex audio interface implemented in pico-extras.
+I'm trying to keep this interface simpler and more aimed towards signal generation instead of audio.

+The interface is designed to be compatible with the pinout of the pico-extras code at the time of writing this.

 ## Compiling

 With pico-sdk environment variables set: Go to `testing/` and execute `./make.sh`.
 It should build the binary in `testing/build/`